devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 $$
 (z_{1}, ..., z_{n})\text{ with } z_{j} = \text{max}_{a}g_{j}(a).
 $$
-Bust most of the times, it does not correspond to an existing alternative.
+Bust most of the times, it does not match an existing alternative.

-## Preferential independence
+### Preferential independence

 In multiattribute utility theory, it is simpler to provide a simple form (additive / multiplicative) for the utility function.
 However, certain conditions must hold in order to use these two forms and the main one is definitely preferential independence.